sgurungp/sgurungp.github.io/docs/_posts/2024-06-19-pchygiene.md

 The classic complaint with the Windows experience is that it degrades over time.
 It's not very surprising, when you consider all the ways that cruft can accumulate.
 I assert that cruft is the #1 reason why PCs degrade over time.
+You want PC hygiene?
+You need to solve for this.

  - **Recommendation**: remove every last bit of optional software that Microsoft throws at you before you do anything with your PC.